 - Not Guilty – You believe you have not violated the ordinance.
 Your case will be set over for trial at a later date at which time the Municipality must prove its case by clear and convincing evidence.
 Prior to trial you will be assigned a pre-trial conference with the Municipal Attorney to see if you can resolve your case satisfactorily to this Court without holding a trial.
 The Court Clerk will provide you the pre-trial information via mail or email.

 - Guilty – You accept responsibility for your actions, or

 - No-Contest – Similar to guilty, but you’re not admitting personal liability - which could have been used against you in cases where bodily injury or property damages are claimed.

 In both Guilty and No-Contest pleas you will have the opportunity to make a statement after which the judge will review your case, and factors including your statement, the officer’s statement and any prior record, before rendering judgement.
-Forfeitures will be due immediately, however you may be granted time to pay or alternate arrangements if indigent.
-Payments may be made in person or on line at the Court’s website.
+Forfeitures will be due immediately; however, you may be granted time to pay or alternate arrangements if indigent.